You have a million things on your to-do list when selling your home.

 The first few minutes of your meeting will likely include some icebreakers.

-This conversation also serves as a chance to recap things you already discussed when you initially contacted the agent
+This conversation also serves as a chance to recap things you might have already discussed during your initial contact.

 The prospective listing agent you’re meeting with should recall your motivations as a seller, including your: